siderolabs/talos/website/content/docs/v0.8/Reference/cli.md

 ### Options

 ```
       --graceful                        if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help                            help for reset
       --reboot                          if true, reboot the node after resetting instead of shutting down
+      --system-labels-to-wipe strings   if set, just wipe selected system disk partitions by label but keep other partitions intact
 ```

 ### Options inherited from parent commands